Club Feathers

 Club Feathers is a gay nightclub in River Edge, New Jersey.
 Opened in 1978, it is the oldest in the state and the only one left in North Jersey.
-It is known for its live entertainment, its familial atmosphere, and its assistance to vulnerable LGBT youth and the local poor.
+It is known for its live entertainment, its familial atmosphere, and its assistance to vulnerable LGBTQ youth and the local poor.
 The club was ordered to close in March 2020 due to the COVID-19 pandemic.
 Though it was able to reopen for limited outdoor service several months later, its owner, Paul Binetti, announced in June of that year that the venue was experiencing severe financial hardship, and he launched a GoFundMe page in a bid to secure enough funds to remain in business.
 Feathers survived its pandemic setbacks and resumed normal indoor operation in May 2021.
 Critics have called it a rite of passage for young LGBT New Jerseyans to visit the establishment, which is noted for its high-quality entertainment selection.

 Description

 Owned by Paul Binetti, Club Feathers is the last operational gay nightclub in North Jersey.
 It is known for its live entertainment featuring drag queens, go-go dancers, karaoke and DJ sets.
 Its weekly event calendar, which runs from Wednesday to Sunday, normally includes "Pop Wednesday", "Latin Thursday" and "Drag Friday".
 Customers describe the club's atmosphere as welcoming and note its tight-knit community of staff and clientele.
 Binetti stated that "[t]he bond between patrons became even stronger after the Pulse nightclub shooting in Florida in 2016".
-Feathers is often a first stop for local LGBT people after they come out of the closet.
+Feathers is often a first stop for local LGBTQ people after they come out of the closet.
 It is also active in charity work: in addition to helping disadvantaged queer youth get on their feet, it cooks and serves food to the local poor.